Automatic Thai machine translations online

 Try presenting that communique to your Thai executives overseas!
 Or even your girlfriend.
-You may see pretty Thai coming out of a machine translator and think it's good, and wishful thinking about whether it's sufficient may promote laziness, but the reality is that you're probably sending a poor communication.
+You may see pretty Thai coming out of a machine translator and think it's good, and wishful thinking about whether it's sufficient may promote laziness, but the reality is that you could be sending a poor communication.

 Thai translation software development hindered by rampant software piracy

 Further undercutting the development of translation software in Thailand is the rampant overt sales of illegal copies of software, which takes away economic support for Thai software developers, including for language machine translators.

 Even the companies that create less complex programs such as Thai-English dictionaries, non-Thai Windows add-on or plug-in programs to add Thai fonts and typing abilities (including punctuation below the line), and other popular mass market applications have struggled financially.
 Development of software for sentence translation requires many times more work than for a dictionary or a font and keyboard module.

 "Look, I want free online Thai translation and I want it NOW!"